Should you do intermittent fasting to get ripped?

-I wanted to create this guide for you as an honest, no B.S. resource so you can understand the key elements to help you achieve a ripped, cut physique.
+I created this guide for you as an honest, no B.S. resource so you can understand the key elements to achieve a ripped, cut physique.

-So here’s a definitive guide to getting a ripped physique that I’ve been wanting to share with you.
+So here’s a definitive guide to getting a ripped body that I’ve wanted to share with you.
 I hope you enjoy it.

-The term ripped is used to describe a very low body fat level relative to one’s bodyweight, which creates an appearance of clearly visible striations of muscle and separation between muscles.
+The term “ripped” is used to describe a low body fat percentage, which creates visible striations of muscle and separation between muscles.

-What is the body fat level you need to get ripped?
+What body fat percentage do you need to be ripped?

 Are You Sure You Want to Get Ripped?

-When I present the information you are about to learn to a client interested in getting ripped, that initial interest usually subsides.
-Getting ripped is an extreme pursuit that requires extreme focus and dedication.
-There is no way around it.
 In addition, getting too ripped comes with health concerns.
-I’ve achieved around 3.5% body fat once in my life, and while I was very happy with how my body looked, my face was extremely gaunt and it looked like I was starving to death.
+I’ve achieved around 3.5% body fat in my life, and while I was thrilled with how my body looked, my face looked very gaunt and looked like I was starving to death.
 I’m taking a wild guess that wasn’t very healthy.

 So not only does getting ripped take a ridiculous amount of effort and discipline, but the extreme is that it may not be healthy either.
-For me, I can maintain 6-7% body fat while feeling great and looking healthy, but it’s still walking a tight rope.
+I can maintain 6-7% body fat while feeling great and looking healthy, but it’s still walking a tightrope.

-Finally, the whole idea of an extreme physique opens up a can of worms regarding body image.
-I’ve gotten ripped as a hobby, out of curiosity, and I really like the look, but I hope you don’t feel any more, or less of a man if you do, or do not achieve a ripped physique.
+Finally, the idea of a ripped physique opens up a can of worms regarding body image.
+I hope you don’t feel any more or less of a man if you do or do not achieve a ripped physique.

-Get Ripped Step #1: Overcome the Mental “Weight” Hurdle
+Step 1 – Overcome the Mental “Weight” Hurdle

 Let me give you an example: